 - Select add grid under grid.

-2. Add items to a grid
+2. Drag and Drop add items to a grid

 Axes can be added into an existing grid by just dragging them in.
 This only makes sense when elements are similar.